OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/tfs-azure-devops.md

 ---
 title: Azure DevOps and TFS package management
-description: Configuring an Azure Devops or TFS package management NuGet feed as an Octopus feed.
+description: Configuring an Azure DevOps or TFS package management NuGet feed as an Octopus feed.
 position: 40
 ---